Heavy lifting prohibited after hip replacement? – Here are the facts!

 ENDOPROTHETICUM Rhein-Main / Prof. Dr. med.
 KP Kutzner

-From old prohibitions to modern hip arthroplasty
+From old prohibitions to modern hip replacement surgery

 In this article you will learn: